PROPOSALS

 - drafting a proposal that both grabs the reviewer’s attention AND meets the assessment criteria;

-- weighing up reviewer comments to craft a PI response that manages to be polite and factual;
+- weighing up reviewer comments to craft an applicant response that manages to be polite and factual;

 - … and so on.

-If you’re looking for a little help along the way, Academic Smartcuts offers several levels of support when it comes to developing a grant proposal.
+If you’re looking for a fresh pair of eyes and a little help, Academic Smartcuts offers several levels of support when it comes to developing a grant proposal.

 PROPOSAL AUDIT